-In response to COVID-19, HUD authorizes you to electronically execute the grant agreement with your electronic signature.
-Please execute each attached Funding Approval and/or Grant Agreement with electronic signature and return a digital copy of each approval/agreement via email to [DetroitCPD@hud.gov](mailto:DetroitCPD@hud.gov) with a Cc to your CPD Representative Darrick Mallad ([Darrick.T.Mallad@hud.gov](mailto:Darrick.T.Mallad@hud.gov)) and Financial Analyst Cindy Vails ([Cynthia.C.Vails@hud.gov](mailto:Cynthia.C.Vails@hud.gov)).
-Please ensure the Chief Elected Official and/or authorized designee signs the CDBG Grant Agreement in the box directly across from the HUD CPD Director's signature.
-The CDBG Grant Agreement should not be signed in box 12c.
-Maintain a copy of each agreement with your electronic signature on-site in your program files.
+Please execute each attached Grant Agreement with electronic signature and date, and return a digital copy to DetroitCPD@hud.gov with a Cc to your CPD Representative Darrick Mallad (Darrick.T.Mallad@hud.gov) and Senior Financial Analyst Cindy Vails (Cynthia.C.Vails@hud.gov).
+Please ensure the Chief Elected Official and/or authorized designee electronically signs the CDBG grant agreement in the box directly across from the HUD CPD Director's signature.
+The CDBG Grant Agreement should not be electronically signed in box 12c.
+Maintain a copy of each agreement with your original signature on-site in your program files.